0x8366/ctf-writeups/Hero CTF – Whac-A-Mole.md

-This year Hero CTF was kind enough to let our team **Lil L3ak** merge with **L3ak** for the event.
-Since there were no OSINT challenges (my usual category), I decided to take a look at this programming task instead.
+For Hero CTF **L3ak** was kind enough to let **Lil L3ak** merge together for the event.
+Since there were no OSINT challenges (my main category), I decided to take a look at this programming task instead.
 I ended up solving it and was the 5th solve overall.

 ## Challenge Description